Bridgwater: Members of Parliament

 The Bridgwater constituency has been represented in Parliament since 1295.
 After the voting age was lowered in January 1970, Susan Wallace became the first 18-year-old to vote in the UK, during the 1970 Bridgwater by-election that elected Tom King, who took the title Baron King of Bridgwater in 2001.

 At the 2010 General Election, Bridgwater became part of the new Bridgwater and West Somerset constituency.
+Following the completion of the 2023 review of Westminster constituencies, the seat was re-established as plain Bridgwater for the 2024 general election, primarily formed from the now abolished of Bridgwater and West Somerset seat but excluding the area comprising the former District of West Somerset.

 Bridgwater was in the South West England constituency for elections to the European Parliament, prior to Brexit in 2020.

 Twinning

 Bridgwater is twinned with the following towns and cities: